-Serbia: The new Decree to regulate Merger Notification Submissions11.
-February 2016. / News Serbia Energy
+Serbia: The new Decree to regulate Merger Notification Submissions, News Serbia Energy

 The new Decree on the Content and Manner of Submission of Merger Notifications (“Decree”) which entered into force on 2 February 2016, has introduced the possibility of submitting a short-form merger notification, simplifying the procedure before the Commission for Protection of Competition, being the competent authority for protection of competition in the Republic of Serbia.
 Lawyers from the JPM Janković Popović Mitić took active part and made significant contributions to drafting of the Decree, reflected by the numerous adopted proposals being incorporated into the final version of this legal document.

 The main goal of the Decree is to achieve efficiency on two levels.
 On the one hand, the intent is to make merger notification process easier for market participants, while on the other hand the goal is to alleviate the burden of the Commission, so that it may focus more attentively on preventing actions that lead to hindering of competition.
 From several aspects, this Decree represents a successful outcome of harmonizing Serbian regulations with European Union law in the competition domain.

 As mentioned, the most important new element is certainly the possibility to submit short-form merger notifications, while a full notification is required only when it is objectively necessary to assess the relevant facts and circumstances in greater detail.
 Short-form merger notifications are submitted in the following cases:

 1. if none of the participants in the merger operates in the same relevant product market and relevant geographic market or in a relevant product market in which any other upstream or downstream participant in the merger operates; or